French Antique Furniture for Sale UK

 What is the difference between Louis XV and Louis XVI furniture?

-What is Vernis Martin?
+What is Vernis Martin furniture?

 Vernis Martin is a European lacquering technique developed by the Martin brothers in 18th-century France.
 Furniture decorated in this style features hand-painted panels — often pastoral or romantic scenes — beneath a protective lacquer coating, typically set within ormolu frames on kingwood carcasses.
+Belle Époque Vernis Martin pieces are among the most sought-after French antiques we sell.

 Do you specialise in French antique furniture?

 Yes — French antique furniture is at the heart of what we do at Hawkins Antiques.
-We have been buying and selling French pieces for over 60 years, and our stock regularly includes Vernis Martin cabinets, Louis XV commodes, kingwood vitrines, and Belle Époque writing tables by known Parisian makers.
+We have been buying and selling French pieces for over 65 years, and our stock regularly includes Vernis Martin cabinets, Louis XV commodes, kingwood vitrines, and Belle Époque writing tables by known Parisian makers.

 Do you ship French antique furniture internationally?